Allavudeen/demo/ReadMe.md

 This is a new update

-Still checking on the files
+Still checking on the files and found its working fine.